 Use of generators is discouraged as the alternator provides cleaner, less noise, and steadier power for the EFI system.
 If you plan to use a generator, it is highly recommended to install a power conditioner (capacitor box) inline to minimize the power spikes.
-One wire alternators (Converted LM) are easily obtainable and at swap meets and other Corvair members.
+One wire alternators (Converted LM) are easily obtainable and at swap meets and other Corvair members/vendors.
 Early models swap will require a new Delcotron and Alternator.
 On late models (1965-1960) cars, the ECM/Relay panel is designed to be mounted at the old external regulator location.

 The Corvair EFI installation is simple if taken in small areas and verify each operation as you install.

 - Remove Old System

 - Install Fuel System (Tank to Engine Bay)

 - Install EFI TBIs

 - Install Wiring Harness.

 Safety: Have a fire extinguisher or other items handy for your safety when working with fuel.
 Gasoline is very flammable and can get out of hand very quickly.
 Minimize the use of rubber hose as it does not resist fire or abrasion.
 If you are not comfortable doing your fuel line work, you may want to find someone more experienced to help.
 You may lose your car or even your life…. so think about safety in all aspects of installation, testing, repair and driving.

 Remove Old System: Before removing your system, make sure that your engine is pointed to #1 plug wire position.
 This will aid in the installation and ensure a quick and easy start after installation.
 You must remove the Carbs, Fuel Lines, round fuel pump and fuel pump rod. (take the Linkage off also and lay aside as you will reuse these items).
 Do not remove the inside Carb stud as it needs no adjustment.
 The outside stud will need 1/2″ removed from the bottom (course threads) to in sure proper fit of the throttle body.